Marriott International Inc. (MAR): These Numbers are Too Good to be true

 For the readers interested in the stock health of Marriott International Inc. (MAR).
-It is currently valued at $136.46.
-When the transactions were called off in the previous session, Stock hit the highs of $141.58, after setting-off with the price of $139.435.
-Company’s stock value dipped to $135.99 during the trading on the day.
-When the trading was stopped its value was $141.58.Recently in News on June 22, 2022, MARRIOTT INTERNATIONAL SIGNS LANDMARK AGREEMENT WITH VINPEARL TO ADD EIGHT HOTELS IN VIETNAM.
+It is currently valued at $137.65.
+When the transactions were called off in the previous session, Stock hit the highs of $146.06, after setting-off with the price of $142.73.
+Company’s stock value dipped to $138.5072 during the trading on the day.
+When the trading was stopped its value was $138.69.Recently in News on June 22, 2022, MARRIOTT INTERNATIONAL SIGNS LANDMARK AGREEMENT WITH VINPEARL TO ADD EIGHT HOTELS IN VIETNAM.
 Agreement is set to further strengthen Marriott International’s presence in Vietnam with the expected addition of more than 2,000 rooms to its existing portfolio.
 You can read further details here

 3 Tiny Stocks Primed to Explode